• Skip to primary navigation

 Slow Cooker Instructions

-A large white pot filled with soup on a gray background.
+A white pot filled with a creamy soup and a wood spoon on a gray background.

 Since this is a neutral-colored dish, I like to serve it with a colorful side dish for a pop of color.
 A couple of slices of crusty slices of bread would be delicious for dipping too.
 Any of the following side dish recipes would be good options to try.